-(1) Consists of 3,146,551 shares of common stock issuable upon conversion of shares of Series A preferred stock and 1,675,532 shares of common stock issuable upon conversion of shares of Series B preferred stock, in each case held by 5AM Ventures V, L.P.
+(1) Consists of 2,097,700 shares of common stock issuable upon conversion of shares of Series A preferred stock and 1,117,018 shares of common stock issuable upon conversion of shares of Series B preferred stock, in each case held by 5AM Ventures V, L.P.
 5AM Partners V, LLC is the general partner of 5AM Ventures V, L.P. and may be deemed to have sole investment and voting power over the shares held by 5AM Ventures V, L.P.
 Andrew Schwab, Kush Parmar and Scott Rocklage are the managing members of 5AM Partners V, LLC, and may be deemed to share voting and dispositive power over the shares held by 5AM Ventures V, L.P.
+Andrew Schwab, Kush Parmar and Scott Rocklage are the managing members of 5AM Partners V, LLC, and may be deemed to share voting and dispositive power over the shares held by 5AM Ventures V, L.P.
 Dr. Brian Daniels is a member of our board of directors and a partner at 5AM Venture Management, LLC.
-However, Dr. Daniels does not have or share voting or dispositive power over the shares owned by 5AM Ventures V, L.P.
+However, Dr. Daniels does not have or share voting or dispositive power over the shares bed by 5AM Ventures V, L.P.
 The address of the above persons and entities is 501 2nd Street, Suite 350, San Francisco, CA 94107.

-(2) Consists of 3,605,408 shares of common stock issuable upon conversion of shares of Series A preferred stock and 1,201,736 shares of common stock issuable upon conversion of shares of Series B preferred stock, in each case held by Adage Capital Partners, L.P.
-Adage Capital Advisors, L.L.C. is the managing member of Adage Capital Partners GP, L.L.C., the general partner of Adage Capital Partners, L.P.
-As managing members of Adage Capital Advisors, L.L.C. and general partners of Adage Capital Partners, L.P., Robert Atchinson and Phillip Gross may be deemed beneficial holders with shared voting and dispositive power over the shares held by Adage Capital Partners, L.P.
+(2) Consists of 2,403,605 shares of non-voting common stock issuable upon conversion of shares of Series A preferred stock and 801,155 shares of non-voting common stock issuable upon conversion of shares of Series B preferred stock, in each case held by Adage Capital Partners, L.P.
+Adage Capital Advisors, L.L.C. is the managing members of Adage Capital Partners GP, L.L.C., the general partner of Adage Capital Partners, L.P.
+As managing members of Adage Capital Advisors, L.L.C., managing members of Adage Capital Partners GP, L.L.C., and general partners of Adage Capital Partners, L.P., Robert Atchinson and Phillip Gross may be deemed beneficial holders with shared voting and dispositive power over the shares held by Adage Capital Partners, L.P.
 The address of Adage Capital Partners L.P. is 200 Clarendon Street, Boston, Massachusetts 02110.

-(3) Consists of (i) 3,330,917 shares of common stock issuable upon conversion of shares of SeriesA-1 preferred stock and 1,110,244 shares of common stock issuable upon conversion of shares of Series B preferred stock, in each case held by Baker Brothers Life Sciences, L.P. ("BBLS") and (ii) 274,490 shares of common stock issuable upon conversion of shares of Series A-1 preferred stock and 91,492 shares of common stock issuable upon conversion of shares of Series A-1 preferred stock and 91,492 shares of common stock issuable upon conversion of shares of Series A-1 preferred stock and 91,492 shares of common stock issuable upon conversion of shares of Series A-1 preferred stock and 91,492 shares of common stock issuable upon conversion of shares of Series B preferred stock, in each case held by 667, L.P.

-(together with BBLS, the "BBA Funds").
+(3) Consists of (i) 2,220,611 shares of non-voting common stock issuable upon conversion of shares of Series A-1 preferred stock and 740,161 shares of non-voting common stock issuable upon conversion of shares of Series B preferred stock, in each case held by Baker Brothers Life Sciences, L.P. ("BBLS") and (ii) 182,993 shares of non-voting common stock issuable upon conversion of shares of Series A-1 preferred stock and 60,994 shares of non-voting common stock issuable upon conversion of shares of Series B preferred stock, in each case held by 667, L.P. (together with BBLS, the "BBA Funds").
 Baker Bros.
 Advisors LP ("BBA"), is the management company and investment adviser to the BBA Funds and has sole voting and investment power with respect to the shares held by the BBA Funds.
 Baker Bros.
 Advisors (GP) LLC ("BBA-GP"), is the sole general partner of BBA.
 The managing members of BBA-GP are Julian C. Baker and Felix J. Baker.
-The address for BBA,BBA-GP and the BBA Funds is 860 Washington Street, 3rd Floor, New York, NY 10014.
+The address for BBA, BBA-GP and the BBA Funds is 860 Washington Street, 3rd Floor, New York, NY 10014.